Wealthsimple | A Message from our CEO

-In the midst of the pain and uncertainty of the past weeks, I wanted to reach out on behalf of everyone at Wealthsimple with the hope that you and your loved ones are safe and healthy.
+On behalf of everyone at Wealthsimple, I hope that you and your loved ones are safe and healthy.
 Our first priority is to help blunt the impact of this public health crisis.
 But we also have an obligation to be good stewards of your savings, and I wanted to assure you that we will meet that obligation even in trying times like these.

 We’re open for business